Understanding Applicant Tracking Systems

 Why Do Companies Use Applicant Tracking Systems?

 Admittedly, it’s easier to apply for jobs these days!
 I still remember printing off fifty or so resumes and delivering them by hand to business after business.
 Although this was laborious, it gave me a chance to show off my wonderful personality!
 However, the relative ease of submitting an online job application has created a challenge for hiring companies.
 Online job postings can elicit hundreds of applications, many of which are from unqualified job seekers hoping for the best.
-Instead of sorting through a stack of paper resumes or crowded inbox, recruiters and hiring managers use ATS to keep themselves organized and efficient.
+Instead of sorting through a stack of paper resumes or crowded inbox, recruiters and hiring managers use ATSs to keep themselves organized and efficient.

 This solution is especially critical for larger companies that are hiring for multiple positions and departments.
-Among other features, ATS offer Customer-relationship management (CRM)-style tools to help streamline hiring pipelines, communication with applicants, distribution of job postings, and proof of government compliance.
+Among other features, ATSs offer Customer-relationship management (CRM)-style tools to help streamline hiring pipelines, communication with applicants, distribution of job postings, and proof of government compliance.
 All in all, they are quite useful and save the company’s recruiting department a lot of headache.

 Why Are Applicant Tracking Systems a Problem for Job Seekers?

-Unfortunately for job seekers, most ATS lack sophistication and cannot always search and filter candidates reliably.
+Unfortunately for job seekers, most ATSs lack sophistication and cannot always search and filter candidates reliably.
 Often, applicants with great qualifications fall through the cracks because their resume has formatting issues or lacks the correct keywords.
 This is a necessary tradeoff for many hiring professionals with limited time and resources.
 In order to get noticed, job seekers must optimize their resume for ATS.

 There are dozens of ATS currently in use by companies big and small.
 A few of the more popular ATS include: